schism-dev/schism/docs/getting-started/grid-generation.md

 !!!important
     One important point to remember is that grid generation for SCHISM always starts from raw high-resolution DEMs; do NOT use computational grids from another model as DEM.

-With some practice and care, you can generate great-looking UG like Figure [1](#figure01).
+With some practice and care, you can generate complex UG like Figure [1](#figure01).

 <figure markdown id='figure01'>
 ![Bay-Delta SCHISM grid](../assets/bay-delta-schism-grid.png){width=1000}